SokolskyNikita/pdf-to-markdown-cli/datalab_marker_api_docs.md

 -   `detect_cell_boxes` will re-detect all cell bounding boxes vs using the text in the PDF.
 -   `output_format` is the format of the output, one of `markdown`, `html`, `json`.
 Default is `markdown`.
 -   `paginate` determines whether to paginate markdown output.
 Default is `False`.
--   `use_llm` beta: optionally uses an LLM to merge tables and improve accuracy.
-This will double the cost of requests.
+-   `use_llm` optionally uses an LLM to merge tables and improve accuracy.
+This can be much more accurate, but has a small hallucination risk.
+It also doubles the per-page cost.
+Setting `use_llm` to `True` will make responses slower.

 The request will return the following: